bnvk/Conjuror/README.md

 #### Getting Started

 1. First install Conjuror `npm install -g conjuror`
-1. Then set it up by running setup script `node cli/conjuror-setup.js`
+1. Then set it up by running setup script `conjuror setup`
 2. To use Conjuror to you will need to make copies of the following two data files:

 * `data/_template.csv`